In 2026, not knowing what web design trends are good for your website is a surefire way to lose potential visitors.

 Also, the addition of voice user interfaces (VUI) in web design makes it that much easier for people to interact with your website.

-VUI can provide visitors with a completely hands-free experience for people with a visual or physical impairment.
-This makes your website as a whole feel a lot more welcoming to anyone who wants to explore it.
+VUI enables a hands-free experience that’s particularly beneficial for people with visual or physical limitations, As a result your website becomes more accessible and more welcoming to anyone who wants to explore it.

 16. Parallax Scrolling